-Swaminathan S. Anklesaria Aiyar is a graduate of St. Stephen’s College, Delhi, and Magdalen College, Oxford.
-He is currently Consulting Editor of The Economics Times and a research scholar at The Cato Institute.
+Swaminathan S. Anklesaria Aiyar is graduate of St. Stephen’s College, University of Delhi and Magdalen College, University of Oxford.
+He is currently a Consulting Editor for The Economic Times and a research scholar at The Cato Institute.

-He has been editor of two of India’s biggest economic dailies, Financial Express in 1988-90 and The Economic Times in 1992-94.
-For two decades, he was also the India Correspondent of The Economist, the British weekly.
-He has been a frequent consultant to the World Bank and Asian Development Bank.
-He is best known for his popular weekly column in The Times of India, “Swaminomics”.
+He was the editor of two of India’s biggest economic dailies, Financial Express in 1988-90 and The Economic Times in 1992-94.
+For two decades, he was also the India Correspondent for the The Economist, the British weekly.
+Swami has been a frequent consultant for the World Bank and Asian Development Bank.
+He is best know for his weekly column in The Times of India, “Swaminomics”.

-Swami, as he is universally called, is also a social investor.
+Swami is a social investor.
 He runs the Mukundan Charitable Trust.
-He has co-promoted three micro-finance institutions – Arohan in Calcutta, Sonata in Allahabad and Mimo Finance in Dehra Dun.
-He is on the Board of Directors of Artisans Micro Finance Ltd, and hopes to convert artisans into share-owning millionaires.
-And he is building a fleet of medical ships on the Brahmaputra to serve islands that have never seen a doctor.
+He has co-promoted three micro-finance institutions – Arohan in Calcutta, Sonata in Allahabad and Mimo Finance in Dehradun.
+He is also part of the Board of Directors at Artisans Micro Finance Ltd, and hopes to convert artisans into share-owning millionaires.
+Swami is building a fleet of medical ships on Brahmaputra to serve those islands that have never seen a doctor.

-He is married to Shahnaz Anklesaria Aiyar, herself a journalist.
+Swami is married to Shahnaz Anklesaria Aiyar, a journalist.
 He has three children, Shekhar, Pallavi and Rustam.